 History of the Amish Research Clinic

-In 2007, the clinic moved to the Greenfield location, and it is currently in the process of moving to a new location in the area.
-Shuldiner says he's learned more than just genetic information from the local Amish community, which numbers about 35,000.
+Shuldiner says he's learned more than just genetic information from the local Amish community, which numbers about 44,000.
 "Their sense of family and community is really a big deal," he says.
 "There is almost nothing they can't do, no problem is too large, in how they come together and help each other."

 And now, they are helping to lay a genetic groundwork that will help their community and others down the road, he says.
 "We are here to help them and they are here to help mankind," Shuldiner says.